 All applications are automatically matched with Social Security records to verify U.S. citizenship status, the Social Security Number, and possible date of death and prisoner status (see Chapter 4).
-The result of the Social Security citizenship match is reported as "SSA" (on the ISIR) or "SSA Citizenship Code" (on the SAR) in the FAA Information section of the output document.
+The result of the Social Security citizenship match is reported under SSA of the match flags on the ISIR and "SSA Citizenship Code" on the SAR.

 If the student leaves the citizenship question on the FAFSA blank, the CPS will still attempt the citizenship match.
-If there was a complete match with the student's Social Security number, name, date of birth, and U.S. citizenship, the CPS will assume the student is a citizen.
-The CPS will reject the application (for insufficient information) if one of the items did not match, or if the Social Security match shows the student is not a citizen.
+If there is a complete match with the student's Social Security number, name, date of birth, and U.S. citizenship, the CPS will assume the student is a citizen.
+The CPS will reject the application for insufficient information if one of the items does not match.